jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

 > **A. Jozani, _Spin–Momentum Impedance and Filtering by a Spin-Coupled Absorbing Boundary Condition_**
 > Preprint / manuscript-related repository.
 See `paper/` and `CITATION.cff` for the current citation metadata.

 The project studies detector-present Pauli/Schrödinger dynamics in a harmonic waveguide with a spin-coupled absorbing boundary at the detecting roof.
 The repository is intended as **research-code and reproducibility material**, not as a production software package.
+The repository demonstrates GPU-accelerated scientific computing for non-Hermitian quantum dynamics:
+3D finite-difference Pauli/Schrödinger evolution, spin-coupled absorbing boundary conditions, Crank–Nicolson time stepping, GMRES/Krylov sparse solves, detector-present norm-loss statistics, and reduced-data post-processing for reproducible scientific figures.

 ---